 Suspicious matter reports (SMRs)

 The information generated from your SMRs plays a crucial role in identifying potential illegal activity and assists in the detection and prevention of the flow of illegal funds through Australia’s financial system.
 High-quality, accurate and timely SMRs give us the best chance to detect, deter and disrupt criminal and terrorist activity.

 It is against the law to tell the customer or anyone else that you have formed a suspicion or submitted an SMR to AUSTRAC.
 Find out more about tipping off.

-Video: Suspicious matter reporting
+Videos: Suspicious matter reporting

-Watch the video to learn why accurate and timely SMR reports are vital in our fight to combat serious crime and terrorism.
+Discover why accurate and timely SMR reports are vital in our fight to combat serious crime and terrorism.

 The content on this website is general and is not legal advice.
 Before you make a decision or take a particular action based on the content on this website, you should check its accuracy, completeness, currency and relevance for your purposes.
 You may wish to seek independent professional advice.